The ball can strike the back or side walls in any combination in its flight

 International Scoring:

-Scoring, a standard match is played either as the best of three sets or five sets at the option of the organizers of the competition.
+For the International Scoring, a standard match is played either as the best of three sets or five sets at the option of the organizers of the competition.
 Pointes are scored only by the server who receives a point when he or she wins a rally.
 First player to 9 points wins the game, except that at 8-all, the receiver shall choose to continue that game to either 9 (set one) or 10 (set two) points.

 American Scoring :